Insulinde (political party): Insulinde & the ISDV

 In its political struggle Insulinde was allied to the Sarekat Islam and ISDV, organizing protest rallies and meetings attended by thousands.
 Cooperation with the ISDV was ended in 1917 on the grounds that Insulinde believed that the Dutch leadership of that party was trying to drive a wedge between the Indigenous and Indo people.

 In the end both the authorities and public opinion considered the Marxist aims of the ISDV to uproot and transform world order, more dangerous and extreme than Insulinde's aim for independence.

 Rise

-Under the guidance of former IP leader Tjipto, who due to health reasons had returned early from exile, the party flourished.
+Under the guidance of former IP leader Tjipto, who for health reasons had returned early from exile, the party flourished.
 In 1917 Insulinde gained a large majority at the council elections of the colonial capital Batavia.
 In both Semarang and Ambon city Ambonese political activists joined the party.
 Insulinde was the first political organization obtaining a serious foothold in the Moluccas.
 By June 1919 Insulinde had a membership of 17,000 members and was well represented in the Volksraad (Dutch East Indies) where it maintained close ties with Budi Utomo and the Sarekat Islam.